timf34/Software-Design-Prototype-/README.md

 ###Routes.js
 The main organization system for the screens within the app.
 Bottom tab system consists of 5 main tabs Explore, User, Settings, Login, and RegisterScreen.

+# To Run:
+Run `expo update`

+Then run `expo start` and scan the QR code with the app on my phone.